Vyral/jon-mann/_posts/2019-04-05-is-working-with-an-online-lender-a-good-idea.md

 **To get the best of both worlds, work with a local lender who offers an online application.** This way, you’d get all the convenience of an online application but also the option to ask any questions you have in person.
 I’d be happy to send you the contact information of a very good lender I work with on a regular basis.

 If you have any questions about the differences between online and local lenders, or about real estate in general, don’t hesitate to reach out to me.
-I’d love to speak with you.<br>&nbsp;
+I’d love to speak with you.<br>